 The process begins by submitting a proposal through the Office of the Provost.
 The proposal form is accessed at OnlineCourseDevelopmentProposal.
 Upon approval, faculty have the option of working with Academic Technologies to collaborate on instructional design, course development, best practices, and developing a community of practice.

 If students need technology help for an online course they are taking, they should contact the HELP Desk: Calling from on-campus: x 4357 (HELP); Local phone number: (915) 747-5257 Or visit the Student Technology Center in the University Library, Room 300.
 Students can also visit an on-campus lab such as the ATLAS lab located within the Undergraduate Learning Center (room 202 UGLC building) for additional technical assistance.
 They can also contact the Blackboard Support Center at http://bbcrm.edusupportcenter.com/ics/support/default.asp?deptID=8318

-If faculty want to learn more about best practices, tools, and functionality of using the learning management system (i.e. Blackboard), they can visit Blackboard Central in Academic Technologies:
+If instructors want to learn more about best practices, tools, and functionality of using the learning management system (i.e. Blackboard or Moodle), they can visit the Teaching and Learning Laboratory in Academic Technologies: